ANNIEsoft/ToolAnalysis/UserTools/ANNIEEventBuilder/README.md

 ANNIEEventBuilder

-The ANNIEEventBuilder takes parsed PMT data from the DataDecoder tool, matches it to trigger information in the RawData TriggerData store, and constructs an ANNIEEvent BoostStore.
+The ANNIEEventBuilder takes parsed PMT data from the PMTDataDecoder tool and/or MRD data from the MRDDataDecoder tool and constructs an ANNIEEvent BoostStore.

 ## Data